gtworek/PSBits/NTDSdiff/README.md

 ### Todo

-- [ ] clean mess. the code is not beautiful.
+- [x] clean mess. the code is still not beautiful, but ok for now.
 - [ ] Generate human readable (diff highlighting!) report and not only JSON.
 - [ ] SDDL for deleted records
 - [ ] More translations column-attribute and array-value
 - [ ] Take look at sids
 - [ ] Improve way "MemberOf" is presented